MOHIT-GHUB/law-jurisdiction-ai/README.md

 Every inbound message is processed by `backend/app/middleware/prompt_guard.py` **before** it reaches storage or the LLM:

-1. **PII redaction** — SSNs, payment cards (Luhn-validated), emails, and phone numbers are masked so raw secrets never hit Postgres or OpenAI.
+1. **PII redaction:** SSNs, payment cards (Luhn-validated), emails, and phone numbers are masked so raw secrets never hit Postgres or OpenAI.
 Legal facts (names, dates, locations, citations) are preserved on purpose.
-2. **Rate limiting** — Redis fixed-window, 20 messages/min per user.
+2. **Rate limiting:** Redis fixed-window, 20 messages/min per user.
-3. **Prompt-injection guard** — blocks jailbreak / instruction-override patterns (but *not* legal vocabulary like "assault" — a victim must be able to describe what happened).
+3. **Prompt-injection guard:** blocks jailbreak / instruction-override patterns, but *not* legal vocabulary like "assault" (a victim must be able to describe what happened).
-4. **Moderation** — OpenAI's moderation endpoint, scoped to genuine misuse categories only.
+4. **Moderation:** OpenAI's moderation endpoint, scoped to genuine misuse categories only.

 The opinion agent is grounded (cites only retrieved authorities) and every report carries a legal disclaimer.